 South Cornwall · PL25

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Charlestown, that work is shaped by the place itself — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward Georgian harbour cottages and Victorian villas.
+Reading Charlestown on the ground is half of the new build job — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward Edwardian houses and converted clay-shipping warehouses.

 Local context